spiderpoul/redux-blaze/README.md

 ## Creation common reducer

-You can create a common bundler for repeated login, f.e. fetching data:
+You can create a common bundler for repeated logic, f.e. fetching data:

 ```ts
 import { ReducerCur, buildReducer } from "redux-blaze";